 I think pretty much everyone has a story about where in their childhood home they marked their height as a kid.
 I always loved the idea of having a visual representation of a kid’s growth in the home, but I never loved the permanence of it all.
 I grew up in one house, and then moved to another when I was 11—and with that move, my growth marks stayed behind.
 I was always a little sad that part of my childhood didn’t get to come along with me.
 And of course, moving isn’t the only way the marks can disappear—maybe you want to paint a wall or remodel a room.
 Once those marks are gone, they’re gone forever.

-Of course, I couldn’t stomach the $90 price tag on the Pottery Barn version.
-I mean, after all, it’s pretty much just a piece of wood with some tick marks and numbers painted on it!
-So when it was time to start working on Baby J’s nursery, I decided I was going to make my own.
+Of course, I couldn’t stomach the $100 price tag on the Pottery Barn version.
+After all, it’s pretty much just a piece of wood with some tick marks and numbers painted on it!
+So when it was time to start working on Juni’s room, I decided I was going to make my own.
 And I did, for about $15.

 Here’s what you’ll need to make your own version: